brandontrabucco/im2txt/README.md

+### Preface

+This repository is a modified version of the Show and Tell paper mentioned below, where we investigate various extensions and modifications that enable the model to behave in new and unique ways.
+Nothing too specific yet.

 # Show and Tell: A Neural Image Caption Generator

 A TensorFlow implementation of the image-to-text model described in the paper: